clara-parabricks-workflows/single-cell-analysis-blueprint/README.md

 ---

-This repository contains a diverse set of notebooks to help get anyone started using RAPIDS-singlecell.
+This repository contains a diverse set of notebooks to help get anyone started using RAPIDS-singlecell developed by scverse.